-In conversation with Lauren Bacall's character Bogart's Marlowe says the next time he'll come in with a tennis racket.
-This is an "in-joke" referring to the legend that the young Bogart even said on stage as a struggling juvenile actor was "Tennis anyone?"
+In conversation with Carmen, Marlowe says the next time he'll come in with a tennis racket.
+This is an "in-joke" referring to the legend that the young Humphrey Bogart even said on stage as a struggling juvenile actor was "Tennis anyone?"

 The trivia items below may give away important plot points.

 While working on the script, writers William Faulkner and Leigh Brackett couldn't figure out from the novel who murdered a particular character.
 So they phoned Raymond Chandler, who angrily told them the answer was right there in the book.
 They shrugged and returned to their work.
 Chandler soon phoned to say that he looked at the book himself and couldn't figure out who killed the character, so he left it up to them to decide.
 In the original cut, shown to the armed services, this question is resolved; in the film as released, it isn't.